Attractor-Keyed Memory

 \paragraph{Experimental protocol and falsifiability.} Four steps translate the theory into a falsifiable experiment: {\bf(1)} Force each route in turn and record $R$ repeated signature measurements.
 This determines the sample-mean dictionary~$\hat\Phi$ (the finite-sample estimate of~$\Phi$), the covariances~$\Sigma_k$, the empirical rank, $\sigmin(\hat\Phi)$, and the stereotypy diagnostic $\varepsilon_{\mathrm{stereo}}/\!\sqrt{\Tr\Sigma_k}$ (Supp.\ Mat., Sec.~S3).
-Full rank is confirmed only if a bootstrap confidence interval for $\sigmin(\hat\Phi)$, constructed by resampling the $R$ calibration trials, excludes zero; the interval's lower endpoint provides a conservative bound on dictionary conditioning.
-Under the hypothesis that centered signatures are sub-Gaussian with $\sigma_{\mathrm{sg},k}^2 \le \|\Sigma_k\|_2$ (satisfied by Gaussian noise; see Supp.\ Mat., Proposition~2 for the precise statement), the number of trials needed to resolve $\sigmin(\Phi)$ scales as $R = O(K\,\|\Sigma\|_2\,(M_{\mathrm{sig}} + \log K)/\sigmin(\Phi)^2)$ (Supp.\ Mat., Proposition~2).
+Full rank is confirmed only if a bootstrap confidence interval for $\sigmin(\hat\Phi)$ excludes zero; the interval's lower endpoint provides a conservative bound on dictionary conditioning.
+Under the hypothesis that centered signatures are sub-Gaussian with $\sigma_{\mathrm{sg},k}^2 \le \|\Sigma_k\|_2$, the number of trials needed to resolve $\sigmin(\Phi)$ scales as $R = O(K\,\|\Sigma\|_2\,(M_{\mathrm{sig}} + \log K)/\sigmin(\Phi)^2)$ (Supp.\ Mat., Proposition~2).
 If $\rank(\Phi) < K$, no linear decoder can realize universal fetchless lookup. {\bf (2)} Compile $W = Y\Phi^{+}$ for test payloads and verify $W\Phi \approx Y$ on forced-route means; compare single-shot error scaling with $\sigmin(\Phi)$ via Eqs.~\eqref{eq:driftbound}--\eqref{eq:msebound}. {\bf (3)} Release the selector, record winner frequencies versus the measured top-two margin, and fit~$T_{\mathrm{eff}}$.
 Assess the Gibbs fit by a goodness-of-fit test (e.g., $\chi^2$ on binned route frequencies); test Eq.~\eqref{eq:misbound}.
-A necessary consistency check: compare the signatures emitted under free-running competition with the forced-route means in~$\hat\Phi$.
-If forcing bypasses competition dynamics, it may induce a systematic bias that the calibrated dictionary does not capture.
-A statistically significant shift between forced and free signatures indicates that the calibration model requires correction or that a free-running calibration protocol is needed. {\bf (4)} Monitor drift in mean signatures over time.
+A necessary consistency check: if forced-route and free-running signatures differ significantly, the calibration model requires correction. {\bf (4)} Monitor drift in mean signatures over time.
 Recalibrate when $\|\delta\!\Phi(t)\|_2$ exceeds $\varepsilon_{\mathrm{tol}}\,\sigmin(\Phi_0)$, the tolerance derived from Eq.~\eqref{eq:dictdrift}.